anders94/disruptor/README.md

 **Disruptor** is a distributed realtime computation system for node.js.
 Disruptor makes it easy to process unbounded streams of data across a mesh of many machines.
-It has minimal configuration requirements and no single points of failure. **Note:** This is still under development.
+It has minimal configuration requirements and no single points of failure.

 Peers are started given the address and port of another peer.
 They quickly find all the other peers in the mesh without additional configuration.
 Worker programs are written in Javascript as